a

 Disadvantages

 • Having more machines active means more instances to run and tend to.
 Using multiple servers also requires load balancing and virtualization software to help distribute the workload evenly across the board.
-Multiple instances can also run the risk of poor internal communication and desynchronization.
+Numerous instances can also run the risk of poor internal communication and desynchronization.
+The operational complexity increases as each new server must be integrated and adequately coordinated with the existing infrastructure.

 Bulk Texting for Business